secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Login to Edcast and navigate to the `admin` panel
 1. Click on the `content` tab
 1. Click on `custom carousels`
 1. Choose `select type` and decide on the type of channel you'd like to create.
-You can feature users, smart cards, or channels in a carousel
+You can feature users, SmartCards, or channels in a carousel
 1. Add a name to the carousel.
 This name will appear on the discover page above the carousel and should indicate what the learner will find or achieve in this carousel
 1. Click `create carousel`
 1. This will open a tab where you can further build the carousel